 Other Physical Differences

 While the males weigh more, those female Rottweilers tend to be rounder in the stomach.
 Much of this is related to fat displacement.
 Males store less fat and more muscle, whereas females are often the opposite.

 Either way, both sexes of this breed are at risk of rapid health gain, so owners need to stay on top of their diets because a Rottweiler carrying too much weight is more at risk of health problems, including joint issues and cancers.

 But What About Temperament?

-Behavioral differences often come down to an individual dog’s temperament and not their sex.
+Behavioral differences often come down to an individual dog’s temperament, not sex.
 Even with all the textbooks, some dogs will buck the trend and act differently than expected.